 I try to help those in need of help wherever I can.
 I speak out for endangered species and take action against the injustices humans are committing against Mother Earth and innocent people everywhere.

 I saved my best friend's life when we were 7 or 8 years old.
-I've camped and fished in Canada, walked through the Giant Redwoods in the Pacific Northwest, swam in clear Caribbean waters and the Indian Ocean, hiked around the East coast of Africa, meditated in South India, watched the sun rise over Mt.
+I've camped and fished in Canada, walked through the Giant Redwoods in the Pacific Northwest, swam in clear Caribbean waters and the Indian Ocean, hiked around the East coast of Africa, meditated in South India and watched the sun rise over Mt.
 Everest in Nepal.
 I started a theater company called TheaterCosmos and spent over a dozen years as a studio electrician and computer lighting operator at ABC Television, worked on Broadway theater productions and other NYC special events like the First MTV New Years Eve telecast and a Fourth of July Party on the Intrepid in NYC.
 I was an educator on the E-Power Team for PPL Electric Utilities.
 I invented a VR headset in 1970, which I called a "Retinal Projector".
-In short I did many things and threw 2/3 of my adult life down the toilet.
+In short I did many things and I also threw 2/3 of my adult life down the toilet.

-Did I mention that I have also witnessed Miracles?
+Did I mention that I had the Grace to witness some Miracles?